 Taylor has a B.A. in Fine Arts and Art History from the College of Environmental Design at California State Polytechnic University, Pomona.
 She has a certificate in landscape design and also is certified in fine and decorative arts appraisal from the University of California, Irvine.

-From Lisa Hallett Taylor:
+By Lisa Hallett Taylor:

 As people downsize and houses get smaller, outdoor living spaces have grown in importance.
 The outdoor room is a much-needed retreat, and it needs to look and feel good.
 Many outdoor projects are DIY — accessible to anyone, at any skill level.
 The size of your space doesn't matter: a petite plot near an apartment door is just as significant as a massive, multi-level deck.